BenjaGross/BenjaGross.github.io/source/_posts/2016-02-22-about-trie-ing-part-2.markdown

 `match` works similarly `insert` but in reverse.
 First we split the argument into characters (like in `insert`), then we set a variable called `pointer` to the current state of our tree (also like in `insert`), and then we loop through all the characters setting `pointer` to the return value of calling `fetch` on `pointer` for each character.
 We also `rescue nil` for this line and the next so that we will not get errors in instances where characters are not found in `tree`.

-We use `fetch` here so we can set a default return of `nil` instead of getting an error like we would had the key had not been in the hash, or creating a new empty hash which would have happened if we used the `tree["c"]` syntax and there was no key.
-After the loop terminates `pionter` is now pointing to `tree.fetch(characters.last, nil)` so we call `fetch(true, nil)` on the last character to make sure that the word ends at that point in the trie.
+We use `fetch` here in order to set a default return of `nil` when we try to fetch an invalid key instead of getting an error, or creating a new empty hash, which would have happened had we used the `tree["c"]` syntax with a non-present key.
+After the loop terminates `pointer` points to `tree.fetch(characters.last, nil)` so we call `fetch(true, nil)` on the last character to make sure that the word ends at that point in the trie.
 If it does we get `{}` and if not we get `nil`.
 We then compare our result to `{}` and return the proper `true`/`false` value.

 ####Next Steps
 After building this simple Trie implemenation in Ruby I want to end by listing a few next steps for this code.